STOCD/OSCR-server/README.md

 ```

 ## Production
-TBD: Will provide a docker
+TBD: Will provide a docker-compose.yaml